Central Highlands of Madagascar

 “I have the power to heal burns on the body,” he told me as he edged his slightly battered Nissan extended cab pickup through the chaotic traffic of Antananarivo, weaving around hand carts hauling furniture, metal fencing and sacks of charcoal, the cream-colored swarm of Citroen 2CV and Renault 4L taxis and the huge potholes.
 “I am from the district of Arivonimamo and a descendant of a former king (roi).
 I have inherited, along with all the members of my extended family, the power to cure burns.”

 The word “king” needs to be taken with a pinch of salt (or maybe a traditional remedy).
-In the highlands of Madagascar, where the Merina (descendants of the original settlers from what today is Indonesia) are the dominant ethnic group, for centuries local lords ruled the villages and their rice fields from fortified hilltop positions.
+In the highlands of Madagascar, where the Merina (descendants of the original settlers from what today is Indonesia) are the dominant ethnic group, local lords ruled the villages and rice fields from fortified hilltop positions.
 My colleague, the Madagascar scholar Luke Freeman, more accurately describes them as kinglets; there’s no good French translation so I guess they are all kings.
-As I noted in a previous travelogue (if you say something well, it’s definitely worth repeating) 18th century Madagascar was rather like medieval Europe, albeit with better weather.

-However we define “roi,” Richard’s ancestors were local nobility, possessing not only political and military power and material wealth, measured by the size of their domain and the number of zebu in the herd, but also by their moral authority and healing power.
+However we define “roi,” Richard’s ancestors were local nobility, possessing not only political and military power and material wealth, measured by the size of their domain and the number of zebu (humped cattle) in the herd, but also by their moral authority and healing power.
 French colonization took away the ability of kinglets to raise armed bands of retainers.
-Land disputes are now settled in court or by traditional social contracts called dina, not with spears and muskets.
-In this fertile rice-growing region west of Antananarivo, farmland has been continually sub-divided among children, leaving many families with barely enough land to survive.
-For the descendants of noble families, healing powers remain—along with the respect due to linage—their main claim to moral authority.
+Land disputes were now settled in court or by traditional social contracts called dina, not with spears and muskets.
+For the descendants of noble families, healing powers remain—along with the respect due to lineage—their main claim to moral authority.

-And it is, as Richard explained, usually a matter of “noblesse oblige.”
+It is, as Richard explained, a matter of “noblesse oblige.”
 No traditional healer, full or part-time, hangs out a shingle like modern doctors and dentists do in Madagascar towns.
 People in the community simply know which family has the power to cure this or that ailment.
 Sometimes money is exchanged, but Richard says it’s more common to receive a gift—a bag of rice or cooking oil.
-For the poorest, traditional healers offer a sliding scale and instalment payments, Medicaid without bureaucracy or means tests.
+For the poorest, traditional healers offer a sliding scale and instalment payments, Medicaid or the National Health Service without bureaucracy or means tests.
 Richard says that when he is called on to rub burns, he does not expect payment.
 It is a gift from the ancestors, and he must use it to benefit those less fortunate in life than himself.

 We drove west from Tana along Route Nationale (RN) 1.
-The two-lane hughway winds lazily through the highlands on its way to the savannah of the coastal plain and the fishing town of Manitrano; the truck traffic is relatively light, and most is between the agricultural market towns and Tana, not long distance.
-This is also weekend getaway country; at weekends, Tana residents escape the noise and bustle to Lake Itasy where they can walk on the beach and eat at fish restaurants.
+The two-lane highway winds lazily through the highlands on its way to the savannah of the coastal plain; the truck traffic is relatively light, and most is between the agricultural market towns and Antananarivo, not long distance.
+This is also weekend getaway country; at weekends, city residents escape the noise and bustle to Lake Itasy where they can walk on the beach and eat at fish restaurants.

-An hour and about 50 km outside Tana, we pulled off the road into the red dirt driveway of the house Richard and his wife Tina are having built as their retirement home.
+An hour and about 30 miles from Antananarivo, we pulled off the road into the red dirt driveway of the house Richard and his wife Tina are having built as their retirement home.
 Like residential construction projects anywhere in the world, this one has been going on longer than Richard and Tina expected, but they seemed stoical about the delays.
-While Tina talked to one of the workers about decorative tile, Richard, his brother Lala and I walked outside.
-The view from the ridge to the south was magnificent.
-Tina has started a terraced garden; I wished Stephanie had been with me to identify some of the young plants and vegetables (that’s not my strong suit in English, and certainly not in French).
-Back up to the house and less than 50 meters to the west, we walked into the family cemetery—half a dozen above-ground large stone or concrete tombs.
+Richard, his brother Lala and I walked outside to the family cemetery—half a dozen above-ground large stone or concrete tombs.
 Two zebu wandered among the tombs, grazing contentedly on the long grass.
 I thought to myself that when Richard or Tina dies, they won’t have too far to go.
 I noticed one freshly dug grave.
 “A cousin,” Richard told me.
 “We will move him into the tomb at the proper time.
 You can’t just open up a tomb.”

 The proper time is the famadihana, literally the “turning of the bones,” when extended families gather to open the tombs and exhume the corpses.
 For many Malagasy, death is the passage between life on earth and life beyond which is permanent.
 The famidihana is the opportunity to communicate with the ancestors, to seek their blessing for health and wealth.
 The corpses are placed on straw mats and lifted up by the crowd; the band cranks up the beat (maybe a Malagasy reggae number), and the corpses are danced around the graveyard.
 Then they are re-wrapped in white silk lamba, and held by family members who pray silently.
 The corpses are lifted up and danced around once more before being reinterred and the tomb sealed with mud.